-In the fourth quarter of FY 2002, OFHEO will adopt a research plan for FY 2003 to ensure that research priorities are set to address current issues, using the most recent research information and available data and resources.
-The plan will identify the topics on which OFHEO plans to conduct empirical research and policy analysis during the fiscal year in the areas of credit risk, market risk, market analysis and operations risk.
+In the fourth quarter of FY 2003, OFHEO will adopt a research plan for FY 2004 to ensure that research priorities are set to address current issues, using the most recent research information and available data and resources.
+The plan will identify the topics on which OFHEO plans to conduct empirical research and policy analysis during the fiscal year.
+The timing of the development of the plan will allow OFHEO to select topics based on knowledge of current issues, the most recent research, and available data and resources.

-OFHEO's research and analysis will address issues related to the safety and soundness and capital adequacy of the Enterprises, including research on possible enhancements to the measurement of Enterprise risks in the stress test.
-Other research will focus on house price behavior and house price measurement (including measures using FHA data), mortgage performance (especially of subprime loans), housing finance markets, and alternative measures of Enterprise risk.
-The timing of the development of the research will allow OFHEO to select topics based on knowledge of current issues, the most recent research, and available data and resources.
 The plan will establish goals for the preparation of reports, staff studies, professional papers, or other analyses or publications.
+OFHEO will revise the plan as needed during FY 2004 to take into account research priorities that emerge during the year.

 Because of the proprietary nature of certain information, some of the projects will be for internal use only and others will be available for public dissemination.
-OFHEO will revise the plan as needed during FY 2003 to take into account research priorities that emerge during the year.

-The results of OFHEO's research will be essential to the achievement of Strategic Objective 1, "Ensure the Enterprises comply with safety and soundness standards, are adequately capitalized, and comply with other legal requirements."
 Reports, staff studies, and other analyses released by OFHEO will provide valuable information to the public and enhance understanding of the housing finance system, the Enterprises, and related policy issues.

-OFHEO's FY 2003 budget request is key to achieving this goal during FY 2003 and in the future.
+OFHEO's FY 2004 budget request is key to achieving this goal during FY 2004 and in the future.
 OFHEO's FY 2000-2005 Strategic Plan envisions an active research and analysis agenda to increase OFHEO's and the public's understanding of the Enterprises and the mortgage industry.
-Without OFHEO's requested increase in spending for research, data, and information technology, these research and analysis activities would need to be scaled back, as they would be prioritized behind running the quarterly risk-based capital stress test, producing the quarterly House Price Index, and enhancing the stress test to accommodate new GSE activities.
-Opportunities for research and analysis that could improve the stress test and OFHEO's framework for analyzing risk and capital adequacy would be slowed or foregone.
+The budget anticipates continuing OFHEO's level of effort in research, data, modeling and analytical tools, and information technology, and continuing to develop the data warehouse.
+Without the requested funding, these research and analysis activities would need to be scaled back, as they would be prioritized behind running the quarterly risk-based capital stress test, producing the quarterly House Price Index, and enhancing the stress test to accommodate new GSE activities.
+Opportunities for research and analysis that could improve the stress test and OFHEO's framework for analyzing risk and capital adequacy, as described in Performance Goal 1.2, would be slowed or foregone.

+2004 Undertake research and analysis of risks and emerging issues.
 2003 Undertake research and analysis of risks and emerging issues.
-2002 Undertake research and analysis of emerging issues.
-(FY 2002 Performance Goal 3.3).
+(FY 2003 Performance Goal 2.2) 2002 Research and analysis of emerging issues have been ongoing.
+OFHEO made progress on its research agenda.
 2001 Research and analysis have been ongoing.
 Additional research priorities have been developed.
 2000 Research and analysis have been ongoing.
 1999 Research and analysis have been ongoing.